 “On a scale of 1-10, how likely are you to recommend our product or service.”

 The answers given by consumers will help you gauge your effectiveness in satisfying their needs.
-Listed below are the descriptions of what each score indicates:
+Here is what each score indicates:

 0-6: These are detractors likely to injure your company’s reputation.